2008 La Motte Millennium

-Grapes for this wine consist of 31% Merlot, 30% Cabernet Franc, 23% Cabernet Sauvignon, 12% Malbec and 4% Petit Verdot.
-Before and after de-stalking, all the grapes were hand-sorted.
-The de- stalked grapes were cool-soaked for two to three days, followed by inoculation with selected yeasts.
+Grapes for the wine consist of 44% Cabernet Franc, Malbec, 11% Petit Verdot and 6% Cabernet Sauvignon.
+Before de-stalking, all the grapes were hand-sorted.
+The de- stalked grapes were cold-soaked for two to three days, followed by inoculation with selected yeasts.
 Fermentation was at between 25 to 30 degrees Celsius.
-After fermentation, the grapes were left on the lees for a further 20 days tot enhance extraction and body.
-Malolactic fermentation was partly in the barrels.
+After fermentation the wine was left on the skins for a further 20 days to promote extraction and body.
+Malolactic fermentation was partly in barrels.

 Total acid 5,3 g/l